williambr/cmsplugin-contact/README.rst

 Unzip the file you downloaded.
 Then go in your terminal and ``cd`` into the unpacked folder.
 Then type ``python setup.py install`` in your terminal.

-Put "cmsplugin-contact" in your ``INSTALLED_APPS`` section in settings.py.
+Put "cmsplugin_contact" in your ``INSTALLED_APPS`` section in settings.py.
 Don't forget to syncdb your database.